Cover Letter

 Positive Trends

-You applied to three jobs via referral, was invited to two job interviews, and made it through multiple rounds of interviews for one of the jobs before being passed over for someone with a little more experience.
+You applied to three jobs via referral, were invited to two job interviews, and made it through multiple rounds of interviews for one of the jobs before being passed over for someone with a little more experience.

 The pattern here is that getting referred to a job by a professional acquaintance is a great way to land a job interview.
 This indicates that you're leveraging your network well and you should continue to focus on your networking efforts.

-The next step is to review the interview process and determine what went well, and what needs to be improved.
+The next step is to review the interview process and determine what went well and what needs to be improved.
 Sometimes the interviewer will provide feedback, and that feedback can be valuable.
 However, not everyone is comfortable with giving feedback.

 Chances are you probably have a good idea about areas of improvement and the skills you need to gain.
 Put together a plan for addressing those shortfalls.